 This relative calm did not last long.
 Velazquez had not given up on finding his old enemy and dispatched a force which arrived in Mexico in April 1520.
 Despite being outnumbered, Cortes rode out of Tenochtitlan to meet them and incorporated the survivors into his own men after winning the ensuing battle.

-In a vengeful mood, he then marched back to deal with rebellious locals and after returning to Tenochtitlan Montezuma was killed.
+In a vengeful mood, he then marched back to Tenochtitlan – in his absence, his second-in-command, Alvarado, had ordered the killing of hundreds of Aztec people after they attempted to perform a ritual human sacrifice as part of their celebrations for the festival of Toxcatl.
+Shortly after Cortes returned to Tenochtitlan, Moctezuma was killed.
 Despite claiming that it had happened in an uncontrollable riot, historians have suspected foul play ever since.

 In the end, Cortes got what he probably deserved.
 His demanding of recognition and wilful arrogance gradually alienated the King of Spain, and when the ageing explorer returned to the Royal court he met with a chilly reception.